-Neil’s article (co-authored with Michael Davie QC) on the Court of Appeal’s decision in Triple Point Technology v PTT Public Company EWCA Civ 230 was cited with approval in the judgment of Lord Leggatt in the Supreme Court UKSC 29.
+Neil’s article (co-authored with Michael Davie KC) on the Court of Appeal’s decision in Triple Point Technology v PTT Public Company EWCA Civ 230 was cited with approval in the judgment of Lord Leggatt in the Supreme Court UKSC 29.

 Neil’s has worked on several property-damage claims.